Key dates and times: Conference at a Glance

 Churches and religious organizations today are facing significant challenges to maintain their historic buildings in the face of declining congregations and volunteer bases and the costs of operating and maintaining often large, ornate buildings.
 An increasing number of churches are being closed and sold and even demolished, sometimes resulting in conflict within the community.
 This half day session will provide useful information and tools to religious organizations on the management of historic ecclesiastical buildings.

-Presenters: Robert Pajot (National Trust for Canada); Jerry Dick (Heritage Foundation of NL); Barry Stephenson (Memorial U); Nicholas Lynch (Memorial U); Cochrane Centre (St. John’s)
+Presenters: Robert Pajot (National Trust for Canada); Jerry Dick (Heritage Foundation of NL); Barry Stephenson (Department of Religious Studies, Memorial University); Nicholas Lynch (Department of Geography, Memorial University); Roy Dawe (Cupids United Church), Miriam Bowlby (Cochrane Street United Church, St. John’s)

 For most congregations facing the challenge of revitalizing themselves, an important first step is taking stock of their places, their organization and their role in the community.
 New analytical tools have recently been developed that quantify the economic impact that congregations bring to their communities.
 This can be a powerful tool when communicating with potential funders and the public, and can be a key motivator for congregants.